Maharashtra Police

 Maharashtra Police (IAST: Mahārāṣṭra Polīs Sēvā, formerly Bombay State Police) is the law enforcement agency responsible for the Indian state of Maharashtra.
-It is headed by Director General of Police, Rajnish Seth (IPS), and headquartered in Mumbai, Maharashtra.
+It is headed by Director General of Police, Rashmi Shukla (IPS), and headquartered in Mumbai, Maharashtra.

 It is one of the largest police departments in the country, having about 36 district police units in the state.
 The Maharashtra Police Department has a strength of nearly 1.95 lakh.
 It also has 15,000 women in its force.

 History

 During the 17th century (until 1655), the area of present-day Mumbai was under Portuguese control.
 The Portuguese formed a basic law enforcement structure in this area with the establishment of a Police outpost in 1661.

 The origins of the present day Mumbai police can be traced back to a militia organized by Gerald Aungier, the then Governor of Bombay in 1669.
 This Bhandari Militia was composed of around 500 men and was headquartered at Mahim, Sevree and Sion.
 In 1672, the judicial overview of police decisions by courts was introduced, although none of the judges had any actual legal training.
 The situation remained unchanged through the Maratha wars.
 However, by 1682, policing remained stagnant.
 There was only one ensign for the whole Bhandari militia, and there were only three sergeants and two corporals.

 In 1936, the Sind Province Police was split from the Bombay Province Police.
 In 1947, it was renamed to Bombay State Police, following India's independence.
 After the States Reorganisation Act, 1956, the Bombay State Police was divided into Gujarat Police, Mysore Police (later renamed Karnataka Police) and Maharashtra Police.

 The Maharashtra Police Headquarters moved into what was known as the Royal Alfred Sailors' Home, in 1896.
 Construction began on the building in early 1872 and was finished four years later, in 1876.
 As its name suggests, it was made to accommodate 20 officers and 100 seamen.
 However, the building was actually conceived to commemorate the visit of the Duke of Edinburgh in 1870.
 The Duke laid the Foundation stone during his visit.

 The Maharashtra government acquired the building in 1928 to house the Bombay Legislative Council.
 The Police Department subsequently moved in after it was vacated.